 “May Have Missed Volume 9” is an attempt to counter the volume of requests I receive in the various Ear Nutrition inboxes as I type away.
 The venture of EN, when it boils down to the barebones of itself, is a spare-time hobby.
-I try to do what I can, after all, there is only so much I can electro-scribble down on a screen.
-Some don’t fit, others are simply irrelevant to the site but overall, if it piques my interest or it fits the site or whatever trend it’s pursuing at that time, they get featured.
+I try to do what I can, as, after all, there is only so much I can electro-scribble down on a screen.
+Some don’t fit, others are simply irrelevant to the site but overall, if they pique my interest or fit the site and whatever trend it’s pursuing at that time, they get featured.
 I obviously don’t have the time to cover everything and even though I would if I could, it’s just not possible.

 So, without further waffle, here is some music that I haven’t had the time to sit down with-proper.
 The purpose of this series is to provide some varied new noise as an enticement to indulge in the plethora that is the underground music scene worldwide.
 “May Have Missed Volume 9” consists of cuts from the inbox, but also outside of it.
 Enjoy!

 Last Generation – Greatest Stakes = Greatest Say EP (July 2021) (Punk-Rock/Hardcore Punk)